cyber-dojo-retired/runner-stateful/README.md

 - - - -

-- if something unexpected goes wrong all methods return a ["status","stdout","stderr"] triple with status equal to a (non "timed_out") string.
+- if something unexpected goes wrong all methods return a { , "status":..., "stdout":..., "stderr":... }
+hash with "status" equal to a (non "timed_out") string.

 - - - -